-&lt;sup>vThis relation is sometimes referred to as the "IGM equation of state," but that is a misnomer because the relation implicitly averages over many different gas parcels, rather than following a single one
+&lt;sup>vThis relation is sometimes referred to as the "IGM equation of state," but that is a misnomer because the relation implicitly averages over many different gas parcels, rather than following a single one.

-Figure 4.5 Temperature-density relation at z=4 in a cosmological simulation (points), together with analytic prediction based on linear perturbation theory and equation (4.23).
-Note the near power-law relation, except at very high densities where the complex physics of structure formation begin to matter.
+Figure 4.7 Temperature-density relation at z = 4 in a cosmological simulation (points), together with analytic prediction based on linear perturbation theory and equation (4.22).
+Note the near power-law relation, except at very high densities where the complex physics of nonlinear structure formation begin to matter.
 Figure credit: Hui, L. & Gnedin, N. Y. Mon.
 Not.
 R. Astron.
 Soc.
 292, 27 (1997).
+Copyright 1997 by the Royal Astronomical Society.